Travel guide

 Wholesale agreements between operators

 When your phone connects to a foreign network, your operator pays that network a wholesale roaming fee.
-This fee has dropped significantly in recent years within the European Union, but it remains substantial in destinations such as the United States, Asia, Latin America, or Africa.
+This fee has decreased significantly in recent years within the European Union, but it remains significant in destinations such as the United States, Asia, Latin America, or Africa.

 The effect of "fair use" limits

-In Europe, regulations oblige operators to include roaming data in their tariffs, but with fair use limits.
-Once these limits are exceeded, the price per MB can multiply by 10 or more.
-Many travelers are unaware of this threshold until the bill arrives.
+In Europe, regulation requires operators to include roaming data in their tariffs, but with fair use limits.
+Once these limits are exceeded, the price per MB can increase tenfold or more.
+Many travelers are not aware of this threshold until the bill arrives.

 Roaming outside the EU: no regulatory protection

-Outside the European Economic Area, there is no regulation protecting the consumer.
-Popular destinations such as Mexico, Colombia, Thailand, Japan, the USA, or Morocco can have data roaming rates of between €5 and €30 per 100 MB with certain operators.
-A single day of "normal" mobile use can result in a bill of €50-€200.
+Outside the European Economic Area, there is no regulation to protect the consumer.
+Popular destinations such as Mexico, Colombia, Thailand, Japan, the USA, or Morocco can have data roaming rates between €5 and €30 per 100 MB with certain operators.
+A single day of "normal" mobile use can result in a bill of €50–€200.

 If you want to understand in detail why roaming is still so expensive, read our analysis: why roaming is expensive and what alternatives exist.